The thyroid controls metabolism and has a major influence on every bodily function.

 There are 4 main types of thyroid cancer:

 Differentiated thyroid cancer - Micro and macro

 Multiple Endocrine Neoplasia syndrome MEN 1 & MEN 2

 The whole thyroid gland, or part of the gland (hemi or subtotal) can be removed to treat nodules and tumours during surgery.
-Surgery that Dr Girardi offers to treat a range of thyroid problems includes; total thyroidectomy, hemithyroidectomy and minimally invasive approaches.
+Our clinic offers surgery to treat a range of thyroid problems includes; total thyroidectomy, hemithyroidectomy and minimally invasive approaches.
 Risks associated with these procedures are low with a complication rate of less than 1%.